A MUSEUM IS A MYSTERIOUS PLACE FOR A BUDDING DETECTIVE TO INVESTIGATE THE PAST!

 Sessions are offered in terms 2 & 3 on Thursdays only.
 Other days may be negotiated.

 $6.00 per student GST included.
-Supervising adults free
+Accompanying adults Free

 Teachers are encouraged to meet with our Education Coordinator by appointment prior to the visit to familiarise themselves with the site and to conduct a risk assessment for their students' visit.

-During their exploration of the past, students have the opportunity to explore Cooneana Homestead.
-Where the children will gain an insight into everyday home life for many early settlers/pioneers.
+In the Olden Days: During their exploration of the past, students have the opportunity to explore Cooneana Homestead and the kitchen.
+The children will gain an insight into everyday home life for many early settlers/pioneers.
 They can compare the differences set-out before them and discover just how hard life really was in the 'land of milk and honey'.

 These activities are sure to have students' asking questions about the olden days.
 Where is the bath?
 Experience life as it was before electricity.
 Exactly how was it done?